openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-submission.md

 By default, editors are notified by email once a new article has been submitted.
 This email contains a link to the submitted article.
 New submissions can also be accessed through the Dashboard by clicking on **Unassigned**.
 Clicking this will take you to a list of all submissions that do not yet have an editor assigned.

 > [!NOTE]
 > Notifications can also be set up per article type (section) or for specific (section) editors.
-See information on setting up submission notifications and setting up article sections. <!-- missing hyperlink -->
+See information on setting up [submission notifications](../submission/submission-notifications.md) and setting up [article sections](../article-management/article-sections.md).

 ## Reviewing submissions